mandoolala/reactive-stock-trader-scala/README.md

 - `sbt runAll`

-The BFF exposes an API to the frontend on port 9100.
+The Gateway exposes an API to the frontend on port 9100.

 ## Deploying to Kubernetes